Connecting Students to Agriculture

 Partners Make It Possible — Thank You!

-Thank you to the Province of British Columbia for supporting Common Ground: The Strawberry Project.
+Thank you to Cargill and First West Foundation for supporting Common Ground: The Strawberry Project.
 Also, thank you to the dozens of teachers and Indigenous leaders who helped bring this idea to life.

 Additional thanks to Chantelle Trainor-Matties of Frettchan Studios for the wonderful artwork created for this project.